GLOBAL MARKETS-Shares flat as financials offset growth concerns

 The Organization of Petroleum Exporting Countries, in a monthly report, also said demand for its crude would be lower than expected in 2013 because of higher supply from rival producers.

-Brent futures rose 0.3 percent to $110.60 per barrel while February crude futures rose 1 percent to $94.17 on an unexpected drop in U.S. crude oil stockpiles.
+Brent futures were flat at $110.35 per barrel while February crude futures rose 0.7 percent to $93.97 on an unexpected drop in U.S. crude oil stockpiles.

 WASHINGTON, March 9 The U.S. Federal Communications Commission said Thursday it will investigate a problem that prevented some AT&T wireless subscribers from making emergency calls late Wednesday.